LagosPortugalGuide.com

 Sea Temperatures in Lagos

-Many visitors who are new to Lagos and the western Algarve are surprised at how cold the sea temperatures are, especially at the height of the summer.
+First-time visitors to Lagos and the western Algarve are often surprised by how cold the sea temperatures are, especially at the height of the summer.

 The winter months (December through March) see the coldest waters, typically ranging between 13-15°C (55-59°F).
 Spring brings gradual warming, with May reaching about 18°C (64°F).